Franz Xaver Richter: 1747–1768 Singer and Cammercompositeur in Mannheim

 Just how much Richter must have disliked Kempten can be deduced from the fact that in 1747 his name appears among the court musicians of the Prince elector Charles Theodore in Mannheim – but not as music director or in any other leading function but as a simple singer (bass).
 Obviously Richter preferred being one among many (singers and orchestra combine numbered more than 70 persons) in Mannheim to acting deputy Kapellmeister in a small town like Kempten.

 Because of his old fashioned, even reactionary music style Richter was not popular in Mannheim.
 The title awarded to him in 1768 as Cammercompositeur (chamber composer) seems to have been merely an honorary one.
 He was slightly more successful as a composer of sacred music and as music theoretician.
 In 1748 the Elector commissioned him to compose an oratorio for Good Friday, La deposizione dalla croce.
 It is sometimes concluded that this oratorio was not a success as there was only one performance and Richter was never commissioned to write another one.

 Richter was also a respected teacher of composition.
 Between 1761 and 1767 he wrote a treatise on composition (Harmonische Belehrungen oder gründliche Anweisung zu der musikalischen Ton-Kunst oder regulären Komposition), based on Fux's Gradus ad Parnassum – the only representative of the Mannheim School to do so.
 The lengthy work in three tomes is dedicated to Charles Theodore.
 Among his more notable pupils were Joseph Martin Kraus, probably Carl Stamitz and Ferdinand Fränzl.

 After 1768 Richter's name disappears from the lists of court singers.
 During his Mannheim years Richter made tours to the Oettingen-Wallerstein court in 1754 and later to France, the Netherlands and England where his compositions found a ready market with publishers.

 It seems clear from Richter's compositions that he did not really fit in at the Mannheim court.
-Whereas his colleagues in the orchestra were interested in lively, energetic, homophonic music that focused on drive, brilliancy and sparkling orchestral effects gained from stock devices, Richter, rooted in the Austrian Baroque tradition, wrote music that was in a way reminiscent of Handel and his teacher Fux.
+Whereas his colleagues in the orchestra were interested in lively, energetic, homophonic music that focused on drive, brilliancy and sparkling orchestral effects gained from stock devices, Richter, rooted in the Austrian Baroque tradition, wrote music that was in a way reminiscent of Handel and of his teacher Fux.
 Thus, when in 1769 an opening at Strasbourg's cathedral became known Richter seems to have applied right away.